Free Androgen Index

 Why do I need this test?

-You may need an FAI if you show signs of abnormal androgen levels, which differ in
+You may need this test if you show signs of abnormal androgen levels, which differ

 These hormones aid in the development of sex organs and other gender-linked traits.